opendatasoft/ods-documentation-explore-api/source/includes/odata/odata_basics.md

 ### Service address

 In this documentation, we will use the words "service root" or "service document" to refer to the base address of the OData service.
-For the Opendatasoft platform, this URL can be found on the `/api/odata` path, relative to the platform hostname.
+For the Huwise platform, this URL can be found on the `/api/odata` path, relative to the platform hostname.
 Unless stated otherwise, all addresses in the rest of this documentation are relative to the service root.

 ### HTTP Method

-The Opendatasoft OData service currently is read-only; hence the only allowed method is GET.
+The Huwise OData service currently is read-only; hence the only allowed method is GET.

 ## Versions

-The Opendatasoft platform supports versions 3.0 and 4.0 of the OData protocol.
+The Huwise platform supports versions 3.0 and 4.0 of the OData protocol.
 Versions requirements can be communicated to the service via the following six headers:

 Header | Description